 Sarah lives at Number 24, a Georgian villa in Notting Hill, London which is home to five different families.
 She is from the top flat and is still feeling raw after her divorce, made especially worse because her ex-husband Leo lives in the flat below her with his new wife.
 In the spring, Jane and Tom move into Flat C. Their optimistic energy breathes new life into the old house.
 Sarah develops feelings for Tom, and although she knows that she’ll never be the other woman, attraction crackles between them.
 As a child psychologist, Sarah senses sadness from the quiet little girl, Una, who lives with her single mother, Lisa.
-In the basement, alongside Lisa and Una, elderly Mavis resides in the shadows.
+In the basement, elderly Mavis resides in the shadows.
 For years, Mavis has chosen a solitary path and ignored the world.
 But she realises that life is about to change at Number 24.

 This book is in the third person, told from Sarah’s point of view.
 It moves along at a steady pace and gains momentum around halfway through when Sarah gets a wake-up call.
 A surprise twist follows soon after.
 Actually, there are a series of unexpected twists which are good, if not a little farfetched.
 I also liked the wise Confucius quotes from the Chinese takeaway calendar which corresponded to each chapter.